Sun-lab/CARseq_pipelines/README.md

     - `R/simulation_step2_simulate_data.R`

-3. Conduct tests using CARseq, TOAST and csSAM
+3. Conduct tests using CARseq, TOAST and csSAM, as well as checking the validity of methods in terms of replicability and when noise is present:

     - `R/simulation_submit_step3.sh`